 (3) In addition to premiums and deposits per the financial statements, the Company includes premium equivalents on self-funded group insurance administrative services only (ASO) contracts and deposits on proprietary mutual funds and institutional accounts to calculate total premiums and deposits (a non-IFRS financial measure).
-In addition, the Company excludes ceded premiums relating to the sale, via indemnity insurance, of the U.S. individual life insurance & annuity business.
+Total premiums and deposits in 2019, excluded the initial ceded premium of \$701 million related to the sale, via indemnity insurance, of the U.S. individual life insurance & annuity business.
 Total premiums and deposits (a non-IFRS financial measure) provides useful information as it is an indicator of top line growth.